21.9 x 16.2 cm image; 28.6 x 21.3 cm sheet

 This painting shows the dark-skinned Hindu god Krishna and his beloved Radha.
 Clad in pink lotus petals, they gaze tenderly at one another.
 The intense passion Radha feels for Krishna is a metaphor for a devotee’s desire for union with the divine.
-This work can be interpreted as an intimate moment of lovers at play, as well as a reference to the common practice of 'flower dressing’ (phulsajya) when religious images are adoringly dressed.
+While the painting can be interpreted as an intimate moment of lovers at play, it also refers to the common practice of 'flower dressing’ (phulsajya) when religious images are adoringly dressed.
 The heavily outlined, elongated eyes and somewhat fleshy chins of the figures are typical features of early 18th-century Mankot painting.

 Asian Art Department, AGNSW, September 2011.

-Intimate Encounters: Indian paintings from Australian collections, Art Gallery of New South Wales, 22 Feb 2007–04 May 2007
+Intimate Encounters: Indian paintings from Australian collections, Art Gallery of New South Wales, Sydney, 22 Feb 2007–04 May 2007

 One hundred flowers (2011), Art Gallery of New South Wales, Sydney, 01 Sep 2011–15 Jan 2012